- About the Project

 Projects That Inspire Us

-The University of Richmond is not the only college that has worked to uncover its racial history.
-Below are some exemplary projects from other institutions attempting to revive forgotten memories of race and racism from which the University takes its lead.
-Just as other digital archives—such as Loyola University’s Jesuit Libraries Provenance Project—have done--we wish to acknowledge these other projects.
-They have served as examples of proper digital archiving, as well as inspirations to dig deeper into our University’s racial history.
+The University of Richmond is one of many colleges working to uncover its history of race and racism.
+As fellow institutions engaging in the work of reviving forgotten memories, we take inspiration from a number of exemplary projects.
+Just as other digital archives — such as Loyola University’s Jesuit Libraries Provenance Project — have done, we wish to acknowledge these other projects.
+They have served as examples of proper digital archiving, as have energized us to dig deeper into our University’s history of race and racism.

-Each project inspires us in different ways, since each project had different methods and strategies.
-Some were bottom-up efforts, started by a group of students and/or faculty that grew into University-wide projects.
-Others were top-down, such as the ones issued directly from the presidents of certain universities.
+Each project has different methods and strategies and each project inspires us in different ways.
+Some projects are bottom-up efforts, started by a group of students and/or faculty that grew into University-wide projects.
+Others are top-down, such as projects created directly by presidents of certain universities.
 Some projects began small: as class assignments or course curricula.
 Others were large-scale from the start: collaborations across schools, organizations, and communities.
-Yet regardless of method, the motivation for each project—including ours—is the same: to complicate racial histories, to ask difficult questions regarding racism and slavery, to educate others about the experiences of forgotten groups, and to work to correct past wrongs with present-day discussion, reflection, and action.
+Regardless of method, the motivation for each project — including ours — is the same: to complicate histories of race and racism, to ask difficult questions regarding racism and slavery, to educate others about the experiences of forgotten groups, and to work to correct past wrongs with present day discussion, reflection, and action.

-The following projects are ordered chronologically, since digital archiving—and collective memory in general—is a process.
-Just as we were inspired by the projects below, the groups behind each one were inspired themselves, by projects that came before theirs.
+The following projects are ordered chronologically, as digital archiving—and collective memory in general—is a process.
+Just as we are inspired by the projects below, each group was inspired by projects that came before theirs.
 More importantly, it is necessary to see how such projects have evolved over time: in the way in which they collect data, in the way in which they present data, and in the way in which they use data to facilitate present change.
 We hope to inspire future projects, as the ones below have done for us.
-We hope to leave an example for further exploration into the histories of racism and slavery, so that the craft of digital archiving can become more refined, and more impactful on collective memory.
+We hope to leave an example for further exploration into the histories of race and racism, so that the craft of digital archiving can become more refined, and more impactful on collective memory.

 One of the oldest and largest projects on this list, the University of Southern Mississippi’s digital collection dates back to November 1999 and contains over 2,200 photos, personal letters and diaries, oral history transcripts, and other data sources documenting the history of the Civil Rights Movement in Mississippi.
 It is a project that tells the history of a local area, but extends it to have national significance.
 It uses Mississippi’s history as an important location for race relations and civil rights to provide a general commentary on United States racial history.
 The archive’s impressive size encourages us to continue our search for more items to further build our own collection.
 Moreover, this project’s effort to go beyond the “ivory tower,” and make its archive significant not just to the university itself but to the state and the entire nation is a goal we similarly strive for in our own project.